Zulfahmi Arifin: Sukhothai

+Third spell at Hougang United

+On 15 February 2022, Zulfahmi rejoins Hougang United for the 2022 Singapore Premier League season.
+On 27 February 2022, he make his league return appearances after two years against Lion City Sailors.
+In his first season back at the club, he helped the club to capture their first ever piece of silverware in the club history winning the 2022 Singapore Cup Final against Tampines Rovers.
+Zulfahmi was named the club captain from the 2023 Singapore Premier League season onwards.

+Bhayangkara

+On 9 November 2023, Zulfahmi join Indonesia Liga 1 club, Bhayangkara where he make his debut for the club on the same day in a league match against RANS Nusantara.
+He became the second singapore to play for the club since Agu Casmir in 2013.
+Zulfahmi is then being partnered in midfield with world class footballer, Radja Nainggolan at the club.

+Fourth spell at Hougang United

+On 29 October 2024, it was announced that Zulfahmi had returned to Singapore to rejoin Singapore Premier League club Hougang United for his fourth spell with the club.
+He will be replacing midfielder Ajay Robson who is set to be enlisted for National Service in 2025.
+On the same day, Zulfahmi made his return debut in a 2–1 league defeat against Albirex Niigata (S).

+Persis Solo

+On 14 August 2025, Zulfahmi signed with Indonesia Super League club Persis Solo.

 International career

 Zulfahmi was first called up to the Singapore national team for a friendly match against Thailand on 24 August 2011.
 He was also part of the 2012 AFF Championship winning squad although he did not made any appearances in the competition.

 Zulfahmi was handed his first international start against Laos on 10 October 2013.

 Along with Hariss Harun, he has been identified by national coach Bernd Stange as the future of Singapore's midfield.
 Zulfahmi had also been part of the Singapore squad for the 2014 and 2016 AFF Championships.

-Zulfahmi scored his first goal after 40 appearances for the Lions in a 1–1 draw with Oman on 23 March 2019, scoring via a free-kick from about 23 yards out.
+Zulfahmi scored his first goal after 40 appearances for the Lions in a 1–1 draw with Oman on 23 March 2019, scoring a late equaliser from a free-kick in the 2019 AIRMARINE Cup.

 In 2022, Zulfahmi was included in the team for the 2022 FAS Tri-Nations Series and 2022 AFF Championship.

 Singapore Selection Squad

 Zulfahmi was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.